systechafrica/NASSIT-Documentation/docs/src/members/members.md

 **Tip**

-To upload members efficiently, restrict the number of members on the file to a figure below 65, 500.
+To upload members efficiently, restrict the number of members on the file to a figure below 65,500.

-## Members Import Process
+### Members Import Process using a template

 To import members in batch, after preparing the template, click the **Members** link to open the **Members Import** window through which the template is loaded from a user's storage device to the system as shown below: